Article

 Challenge: Organizations struggle to optimize energy consumption across complex operations.

-AI Solution: AI-enabled teams see up to 50% improvement in energy efficiency through monitoring consumption, predicting usage, and optimizing distribution (Salesforce Survey 2024).
+AI Solution: AI-enabled teams (50%) see improvement in energy efficiency through monitoring consumption, predicting usage, and optimizing distribution (Salesforce Survey 2024).

 Human Role: Interpret AI insights, make strategic energy decisions, engage with stakeholders on energy initiatives.